song-guowei/song-guowei.github.io/index.md

 </p>

 <p align="justify">
-Outside academia, I am a football enthusiast.
-I enjoy the competition, the time with friends, and the joy of movement.
+Outside academia, I'm an amateur soccer player.
+I enjoy the matches, the time with friends, and the joy of being active on the pitch.

 </p>